Youth Development & After Care

 Finally, the collection of all these challenges occurring together can lead to youth’s involvement with the justice system, in addition to having lesser access to forms of public assistance.

-Youth in alternative care who have a history of abuse and/or neglect are at a higher risk of becoming exposed to crime.
+Youth in alternative care who have a history of abuse and/or neglect are at a higher risk of becoming exposed to or involved in crime.
 This could occur due to a lack of support networks, low employment skills, and unstable living arrangements.
 Public assistance is also limited in its reach of supporting youth after they have ‘aged out’.

 Despite the many difficulties faced by youth transitioning out of alternative care, there are also many preventative and protective measures and practices that parents, agencies, and coordinators of alternative care solutions can conduct to ease the struggle.
 As mentioned, the process of transitioning into adulthood and self-sufficiency is gradual and requires steps and actions throughout the developmental years of the child and not just the last couple of months before they leave care.
 It is important to note that regardless of their adverse histories, youth in alternative care are extremely adaptable to any lifestyle and completely capable of developing healthy relationships and demonstrating positive behavior.

-Many child welfare organizations, such as the Child Bureau, stress that youth are more likely to succeed if they are exposed to protective factors, which are conditions that buffer risks and improve the likelihood of future positive outcomes.
+Many child welfare organizations stress that youth are more likely to succeed if they are exposed to protective factors, which are conditions that buffer risks and improve the likelihood of future positive outcomes.
 Some important examples of protective factors include self-regulation skills (being able to manage or control emotions and behaviors), relational skills (the ability to develop positive bonds and relationships), academic skills, and a positive school environment.
 Agencies, youth coordinators, and parents of children in alternative care can all work together to create these circumstances for a child.
 By helping them strengthen their sense of self and confidence, youth will be more likely to model the positive behavior instilled in them, rather than resorting to unhealthy behavior.
 Some simple actions that can be implemented are modeling a positive outlook, helping them build connections, encouraging goal setting, viewing challenges as learning opportunities, teaching self-care, and providing opportunities to help others.

 Parents or caregivers of youth in alternative care also play an important role in the aftercare and transitioning to adulthood process.
 They are integral in encouraging positive behaviors for young people, as they can help propel the young adult’s growing independence and even act as a guide and support system as the youth explores and navigates their way through new experiences.
 By giving them opportunities to show responsibility, balanced with continued support, and involving youth with decision-making and planning processes, caregivers and parents can instill values of independence within youth.
 Parents also should become a part of the youth’s transition plan, by helping them through activities that build new skills and knowledge, allowing the youth to carry out their plan.
 A transition plan is a valuable tool for youth leaving care and addresses specific needs for aftercare, including health and mental health services, health insurance, housing, education, employment, and community support.
 In correspondence with the transition plan, caregivers can help by preparing youth to take care of their ongoing physical and mental health needs.
 This plan should be made in partnership with the youth so they are themselves aware of all the challenges they may face and are prepared to tackle them with resiliency and planning ahead.
 Finally, caregivers should always try to consult agencies that are experts in youth development in alternative care so they can all work together to build a strong foundation for the youth’s future.